cmbr326/BAE305_Aquaponics-Project/README.md

    #### Temperature Sensor:
    The temperature read in the room was 70.2 Degrees Fahrenheit.
 THe temperature reached after two minutes of holding the sensor in a hand was 98.5 Degrees Fahrenheit.
    #### Fish Feeder:
-   The fish feeder output XXXX of food when it was set to run for one second.
-The feeder output XXXX of food when run for half a second.
-The feeder output XXXX of food when it ran for a quarter of a second.
+   The fish feeder output 2 ounces of food when it was set to run for one second.
+The feeder output 1 ounce of food when run for half a second.
+The feeder output 0.5 ounces of food when it ran for a quarter of a second.
+The feeder holds approximately 30 ounces of standard goldfish pellets.